Note for Japanese researchers:

 The float planes were transported from Japan on seaplane tenders.
 At first they were transported directly to Kiska, but as the campaign went on, Allied air attacks on Kiska made it too dangerous for the tenders, so they dropped the floatplanes off at Attu, to fly on to Kiska.

 5 The 5th Ku was newly organized at Kiska from the float fighters of Toko Ku.
 It was supposed to have 12 aircraft but in reality there were only six A6M2-Ns.
-Led by Lt Yamada, they continued their air-defence mission above Kiska.
+Led by Lt Yamada, they continued their air defense mission above Kiska.

 6 VP-43 PBY-5 on patrol was pursued by G3M bomber near Attu